 - 1½ tablespoon of flour

-- Cover with onions, bell pepper and thyme.
+- Cover with onions, bell pepper, thyme, a teaspoon of salt, and a pinch of pepper.
 Add the wine.
 Close with the lid and marinate overnight in the refrigerator.

 - Remove the rabbit from the container, shaking off the excess liquid.
 Reserve the marinade.